Snowden (film): Plot

-Three months later, Snowden has left his post with the NSA and returned to Maryland where he and Mills resume their relationship and he takes a position consulting for the CIA.
-During a hunting trip, O'Brian reveals an operation in Oahu that revolves around counterattacking Chinese hackers.
+Three months later, Snowden has left his post with the NSA and returned to Maryland, where he and Mills resume their relationship, and he takes a position consulting for the CIA.
+During a hunting trip, O'Brien reveals an operation in Oahu that revolves around counterattacking Chinese hackers.
 After Snowden is diagnosed with epilepsy, Mills agrees that he should join the operation, believing the environment in Hawaii may be beneficial for his health.
 Upon beginning his new job in "The Tunnel", Snowden learns that Epic Shelter is actually providing real-time data that assists U.S. drone pilots in launching lethal strikes against terror suspects in Pakistan.

 Snowden ultimately becomes disillusioned with what he is a part of.
 It culminates in Snowden smuggling a microSD card into his office by way of a Rubik's Cube, and loading all relevant data.
 He then tells his colleagues he is feeling ill and departs.
 He advises Mills to fly home to Maryland, after which he contacts Poitras and Greenwald to schedule the meeting.
 With the help of journalist Ewen MacAskill, the information is disseminated to the press on June 5, 2013, with additional leaks published in the following days.
 In the aftermath, with the help of MacAskill, Greenwald and Poitras, Snowden is smuggled out of Hong Kong on a flight bound for Latin America via Russia.
 However, the U.S. government revokes his passport, forcing him to remain in Moscow indefinitely.
 He is eventually granted asylum for three years, with Mills joining him at a later date.
 In a remote interview expressing his activism, Snowden states that he is willing to face a court in the US if he is guaranteed a fair trial.
-Credit sequences showcase news headlines and interviews detailing the consequences of Snowden's actions in Congress, leading to broad reform in the NSA.
+Credit sequences showcase news headlines and interviews detailing the consequences of Snowden's actions in Congress, leading to broad reforms in the United States.